howard-stearns/FairShare/README.md

 Everything is handled in whole numbers, with costs rounded up.
 So with any non-zero fee, there is a minimum 1 unit cost per transaction.
 (A real MVP would probably use [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 It might also want to work in "pennies" but displaying "dollars" with two places after the decimal.)

 No one can connect to a group that they are not a member of (by design, though not securely enforced by the current implementation).
 This will prevent leakage of group data or other mischief by non-members.
 However, it also means that there is no way for a non-member to credit, reserve, or lock another group.
-Since our reserve currency for exchanges is FairShare, and everyone is a member of that group, we conduct inter-group transfers by having the sender produce a credit certificate for the receiver in the FairShare group.
+(For now, when FairShare currency is transferred between the FairShare group and another group's reserve, the exchange is modeled as a "certificate".
+See _Basic Security_ in current [Exclusions](#exclusions).)

 ### Exclusions